 - Click Properties in the right-side navigation pane.

-- In the Dependencies section, click Add Root Node to configure the root node of the workspace as the ancestor node of the zero load
+- In the Dependencies section of the Properties tab, click Add Root Node to configure the root node of the workspace as the ancestor node of the zero load node.

 - Save and commit the node.
-Notice You must specify Rerun and Parent Nodes on the Properties tab before you commit the zero load node.
+Important You must configure the Rerun and Parent Nodes parameters on the Properties tab before you commit the node.

 - Click the icon in the top toolbar to save the node.